-Fork in the National Road.
-New Progressive Supermajority Party is Forming.
-Which Way Will Senator Bernie Sanders Turn?
-And you?
+A New Progressive Supermajority Party Is Forming

 The Sanders Vacuum

-We also all know what happened when Sanders bet on the Democrats.
+Running as an Independent, what he is, Sanders however could have beaten Trump.
+A Gravis poll commissioned by Alan Grayson [D,FL] right before the election indicated that had Sanders made an Independent bid against Trump and Clinton in 2916, he could have won with 56% of the vote, a landslide, sweeping Progressives into the Neocon/Neolib Congress, ushering in a new progressive era.

+Instead, he bet on the corrupt Neoliberal Democratic Party.
 They could not hold the line.
 The white nationalist fury that Trump has ginned up horrifies and endangers the nation.

-Obscured by that that is the quieter loathing that white working class families without college educations feel toward Hillary Clinton and by extension Neoliberals in general.
+Obscured by that that is the quieter loathing that many white working class families without college educations feel toward Clintons and Neoliberals in general.
 Hillary passed it off as women-hating.
 That was definitely a factor, but as Greenwald wrote, Clinton exaggerated it, using misogyny as an all-purpose excuse for any opposition to her political stands.
-Others assume wrongly that all whites are white nationalists.
+Others assume, as wrongly, that all white working class males are bigoted, even white nationalists.
 As James Carville once said, “It’s the economy, stupid.”

-They hated what the Clintons had done to their lives.
+They hate what the Democratic Neoliberals and Republican Neocons have done to their lives.
 Globalization, robots and outsourcing had destroyed tens of millions of U.S. jobs in the 1980s.
 For a while, though, there were some well-paid jobs like carpentry and bricklaying that had to be done by human hands, on site.
 Then in the 1990s the Bill Clinton presidency had shoved the North American Free Trade Agreement [NAFTA] through, crushing the Mexican farm economy, deliberately sending tens of millions of workers north desperately seeking work -- devastating even U.S. construction wages with insourcing.

 Breitbart did not mention this; neither for that matter did The New York Times, but Bill Clinton had signed his Omnibus Crime Bill at Stone Mountain, the epicenter of the Confederacy and the birthplace of the Ku Klux Klan.